cjbauer/idmas/DedRepCases.md

 Here there are several possibilities.

-1. If one of Alice or Bob believes P1 and the other believes not P1, then there is a dispute.
+Case 1.
+If one of Alice or Bob believes P1 and the other believes not P1, then there is a dispute.
 Carol can decide whether she believes P1 or not P1 and use this to determine which of Alice or Bob she must distrust.
 Carol can probably reasonably determine whether or not P1